Transfer and Visiting Students

 A statement of the circumstances that draw the applicant to our Law School also will be considered, along with a current resume.

-NOTE: Transfer applicants who wish to petition for the journals at Minnesota must submit their applications no later than May 11, 2013, when the journal petition process will begin.
+NOTE: Transfer applicants who wish to petition for the journals at Minnesota must submit their applications no later than the first week in May, when the journal petition process will begin.
 Such applicants should include an addendum with their application noting their intent to petition.

 Journal petitioning transfer applicants are responsible for obtaining petition packets on their own.
 Please contact email@example.com directly for instructions, deadlines and additional information about the petition process.